The Human Factor – Building Sustainability and Resiliency into the Facilities Management Organization

 Connectivity and Intelligent Ecosystems for Sustainable Savings

-Liviu Craiu-Botan1 and Mark Gallagher2 1Oxford Properties Group 2Armstrong Fluid Technology
+Liviu Craiu-Botan1 and Yves Lemoine2 1Oxford Properties Group 2Armstrong Fluid Technology

 The objective of this presentation is to educate participants about recent advances in HVAC technology and cloud-based analytics that enable implementation of real-time performance management of building systems.
 They will hear the building owner’s perspective on case studies where these technologies have been deployed to improve building performance and obtain significant cost savings.
 State-of-the-art cyber security processes to protect building performance systems will also be discussed.